Kathy Szeliga: National politics

 During her Senate campaign, Szeliga said she opposed shutting down the government over policy disputes.

 In June 2016, Szeliga distanced herself from comments made by then-presumptive Republican presidential nominee Donald Trump against Judge Gonzalo P. Curiel, a federal judge of Mexican descent, calling them "insulting" and "racist".
 In October 2016, she said he was "appalled" by a vulgar discussion Trump had on Access Hollywood in 2005 about groping and trying to have sex with women.
 She later endorsed Trump in the 2016 United States presidential election.
 Szeliga also attacked Hillary Clinton for her use of a private email server while serving as United States Secretary of State.

 In February 2019, Szeliga assisted Maryland Republican National Committee representative David Bossie in assembling a "Trump 2020 Leadership Team" in Maryland.

 In August 2020, Szeliga joined five other Republican state delegates in signing an American Legislative Exchange Council letter against providing additional federal assistance to cash-strapped states and counties, calling it a "bailout" for states that haven't managed their fiscal affairs properly.

 In November 2020, Szeliga retweeted posts from House Minority Whip Steve Scalise and a video clip from Tucker Carlson Tonight that questioned the results of the 2020 United States presidential election.
 In July 2022, Szeliga defended U.S. Representative Andy Harris after the United States House Select Committee on the January 6 Attack said he had met with Trump to discuss a strategy on blocking the results of the presidential election in certain states, comparing it to supporters of Hillary Clinton questioning the results of the 2016 presidential election.

 In May 2024, Szeliga signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".

 In February 2025, Szeliga defended the Trump administration's mass firing of federal employees, saying that she was receiving "thank-yous" from federal workers who saw firsthand how the government spends its money because of the furloughs.

 Paid sick leave

 In January 2018, Szeliga said she opposed a bill to require employers with more than 15 workers to provide employees with paid sick leave, calling it "overly prescriptive".

 Redistricting

 In February 2019, Szeliga supported a proposal to create a 2020 referendum to establish an independent redistricting commission in Maryland.
 In November 2025, amid proposals to redraw Maryland's congressional districts to counter Republican gerrymandering efforts in various red states, Szeliga said that she would sue to overturn any map passed by the Maryland General Assembly and gather signatures to petition the congressional map on the 2026 ballot.
+In January 2026, she criticized the process used by the Governor's Redistricting Advisory Commission to hear testimony on mid-decade redistricting proposals in Maryland as "authoritarian".